Maikxx/functional-programming/README.md

     * How do these two variables relate?
     * What are monumental increases and decreases in title and / or description length?
     * How could these increases and decreases best be explained?
-5. How has the division between Dutch and English books at the OBA changed in the past _x_ years?
+5. How has the division between Dutch and English study-books at the OBA changed in the past 5 years?
     * What is the amount of books in a given language per year?
     * Has this division increased or decreased?
     * What are monumental increases and decreases?
     * How could these increases and decreases best be explained?
+    * _If available_: Does the increase or decrease have something to do with the increased amount of English   speaking people in Amsterdam?
+    * Is this increase or decrease truthy for all books, not just for study-books?
-6. How has the average age of authors in the children-book genre changed in the past _x_ years?
+6. How has the average age of authors in the children-book genre changed in the past 5 years?
     * What is the average age of authors of books in the children-book genre?
     * What are monumental increases and decreases?
     * How could these increases and decreases best be explained?
 7. How does the amount of published books per year correlate with the amount of cover images in books?
-    * How has the amount of cover images in books changed in the past _x_ years?
+    * How has the amount of cover images in books changed in the past 5 years?
-    * How has the amount of published books changed in the past _x_ years?
+    * How has the amount of published books changed in the past 5 years?
     * Is there an influence of the amount of cover images on books and the amount of books that are published?
 8. How does the amount of published books per year correlate with average title and description length in books?
-    * How has the length of titles and descriptions changed in the past _x_ years?
+    * How has the length of titles and descriptions changed in the past 5 years?
-    * How has the amount of published books changed in the past _x_ years?
+    * How has the amount of published books changed in the past 5 years?
     * Is there an influence of the title/description length  onbooks and the amount of books that are published?
 9. How does the amount of English speaking expats in Amsterdam correlate with the the amount of English books published?
     * How much English speaking expats are there in Amsterdam per year?
-    * How has the amount of English books at the OBA changed in the past _x_ years?
+    * How has the amount of English books at the OBA changed in the past 5 years?

+### Day 4

+**Research question**
+* How has the division between Dutch and English study-books at the OBA changed in the past 5 years?

+**Research sub-questions**
+* What is the amount of books in a given language per year?
+* Has this division increased or decreased?
+* What years have monumental increases and decreases?
+* How could these increases and decreases best be explained?
+* _If available_: Does the increase or decrease have something to do with the increased amount of English speaking people in Amsterdam?
+* Is this increase or decrease truthy for all books, not just for study-books?

+**Variables required**
+* Language of a book
+* Date of publication
+* Genre of a book
+* _If available_: nationality of the renter

 ## Honourable mentions